cssivision/shadowsocks/README.md

 server -c config.json
 ```

-install a [client](https://shadowsocks.org/en/download/clients.html), connect to your server using you configuration, Done!
+install a [client](https://shadowsocks.org/en/download/clients.html), connect to your server using your configuration, Done!

 # Licenses